 The Special Education program offers two options culminating in the B.A. in Special Education degree.
 Option 1, offering dual certification in special education and in elementary education, is designed to prepare highly qualified special educators with maximum professional flexibility in working in both general and special education settings.
 This program results in K-8 Elementary Education certification as well as the K-12 Idaho Generalist Endorsement on the Standard Exceptional Child Certificate.
 Option 2 is designed for educators with professional interest in both special education and early childhood/early childhood special education studies.
 This program results in the K-12 Idaho Generalist Endorsement on the Standard Exceptional Child Certificate as well as Blended Early Childhood Education/Early Childhood Special Education Certification.
 Students who already have completed a bachelor’s degree and are seeking initial teacher certification in Special Education may do so through the Post Baccalaureate Special Education Certification program.

 The third and final primary function is to provide advanced study in Special Education to professionals in the schools and associated service agencies.
 The Master of Arts in Special Education degree program culminates in a thesis, and is designed primarily for candidates interested in scholarly research.
-The Master of Education in Special Education degree program culminates in either a portfolio, and is designed primarily for practitioners.
+The Master of Education in Special Education degree program culminates in either a project or a portfolio, and is designed primarily for practitioners.